transloadit/uppy/website/src/docs/transloadit.md

 ### `Transloadit.COMPANION`

-The main endpoint for Transloadit's hosted companions.
+The main endpoint for Transloadit’s hosted companions.
 You can use this constant in remote provider options, like so:

 ```js
 import Dropbox from '@uppy/dropbox'